jeroenjanssens/tmuxr/cran-comments.md

-## Resubmission
+## Resubmission (version 0.2.2)

 This is a resubmission.
+The tests still fail on Windows, as expected (see section "Windows support" below), but now succeed on Linux.
+In this version (tmuxr 0.2.2) I have:

+* Fixed a typo in DESCRIPTION.

+## Resubmission (version 0.2.1)

-The tests failed on Windows, which was expected (see section "Windows support" below), and on Ubuntu, which was unexpected.
+This is a resubmission.
+The tests failed on Windows, which was expected (see section "Windows support" below), and on Linux, which was unexpected.
 In this version (tmuxr 0.2.1) I have:

 * Improved the tests such that the tmux server does not get killed in between